bdastur/notes/aws/readme.md

 #### Scaling Up and Out:
 **Vertical Scaling**:
 * By changing your DB instance type to a higher compute, memory or storage type.
 * RDS automates the migration process to a new class with only a short disruption.
-* Each Db instance can scale from 5GB up to 6 TB in provisioned storage depending on the storage type and engine.
+* Each DB instance can scale from 5GB up to 6 TB in provisioned storage depending on the storage type and engine.
 * Storage expansion is supported for all Db engines except **SQL Server**.

 **Horizontal Scaling**:
 **Partitioning**:
 * Partitioning a large relational database into multiple instances or shards is a common technique for handling more requests beyond the capabilities of a single instance.
 * Requires additional logic in the application layer.
 Application needs to decide how to route DB request to the correct shard.
 * NoSQL Databases like DynamoDB and Cassandra are designed to scale horizontally.

 **Read Replicas**:
 * Offload read transactions from the primary database to increase the overall number of transactions.
 * Supported in RDS for MySQL, PostgreSQL, MariaDB and Aurora.
 * RDS uses the MySQL, MariaDB and PostgreSQL DB engines built-in replication functionality to create a special type of DB instance, called a read replica from a source DB instance.
 * Updates to the primary DB instance are asynchronously copied to the read replica.
+* They are used for scaling, not for DR.
+* Must have automatic backups turned on in order to deploy a read replica.
+* You can have up to 5 read replica copies of any database.
+* You can have read replicas of read replicas.

 #### Security:
 * Deploy RDS instance in private subnet within a VPC.